 Florida State University's (FSU's) Department of Biological Science encompasses a large and complex array of research disciplines, state-of-the-art facilities, and computational support systems.
 Undergraduate students with a strong commitment to the study of science, who have good written, verbal, and mathematical/computational skills will find contemporary biological science an exciting major.
-Central to the excellence of the department, and to that of the undergraduate program, are our internationally recognized research and graduate training programs in ecology and evolutionary biology, neuroscience, physiology, structural biology, and molecular biophysics.
+Central to the excellence of the department, and to that of the undergraduate program, are our internationally recognized research and graduate training programs in ecology and evolutionary biology, cell and molecular biology, neuroscience, physiology, structural biology, and molecular biolophysics.